npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_categories.md

 folder: mydoc
 ---

-When deleting a category, remember that all its transactions will become uncategorized and will no longer affect your budget.
+When deleting a category, remember that all of its transactions will become uncategorized and will no longer affect your budget.
 If you want to ensure that deleting a category does not affect your budget history, first [reassign its transactions](mydoc_reassigning_transactions) to other categories.

 If you do not want to reassign transactions, consider [hiding the category](mydoc_hiding_categories) instead of deleting it.

-{% include warning.html content="Deleting a category cannot be undone." %}
+{% include warning.html content="Deleting a category is irreversible, and you cannot undo it." %}

 ## To delete a category: